michaelbellgh/nasinabox/README.md

 - Plex - Media player and server (https://www.plex.tv/) running on docker container by LinuxServer (https://hub.docker.com/r/linuxserver/plex)
 - Ombi - Plex and downloader (sonarr, radarr, lidarr) request frontend (https://ombi.io/) running on docker container by LinuxServer (https://hub.docker.com/r/linuxserver/ombi/)
 - Prowlarr (sonarr, radarr, lidarr, readarr) specialised indexer manager (https://prowlarr.com/) running on docker container by LinuxServer (https://hub.docker.com/r/linuxserver/prowlarr/)

+## Special Thanks and credits
+- Trash Guides (https://trash-guides.info/) for their excellent custom formats and quality profiles

 In addition to the above docker contaners, the configuration script (data/scripts/configure_apps.py) is included as part of this repo and will automatically configure the included applications to integrate with each other.
 The exception to this is Ombi and Plex, as they require manual configuration with Plex credentials